leecming82/jigsaw-multilingual/README.md

 ### Introduction
-PyTorch model code used in the 1st place winner for the  [2020 Jigsaw Multilingual Kaggle competition](https://www.kaggle.com/c/jigsaw-multilingual-toxic-comment-classification).
+PyTorch model code used by the 1st place winner for the  [2020 Jigsaw Multilingual Kaggle competition](https://www.kaggle.com/c/jigsaw-multilingual-toxic-comment-classification).
 Our solution is detailed in this [Kaggle forum post](https://www.kaggle.com/c/jigsaw-multilingual-toxic-comment-classification/discussion/160862).